 Amazon EC2 — The discover clusters functionality requires a working network connection between the client and the Cloud Center web services running in mathworks.com.

 You can create clusters in cloud services, such as Amazon AWS, directly from the Cluster Profile Manager.
 In the Cluster Profile Manager, select Create Cloud Cluster.
-After you sign up with your MathWorks® account and complete the requirements steps, you can then create a cloud cluster and configure parameters, such as the number of machines or the number of workers per machine.
-For more information on each of the available parameters, see Create a Cloud Cluster (MathWorks Cloud Center).
+Sign up with your MathWorks® Account and complete the required steps.
+Then, you can create a cloud cluster and configure parameters, such as the number of machines or the number of workers per machine.
+For more information on each of the available parameters, see Create a Cloud Cluster.
 When you complete all the steps, MATLAB creates a new cluster profile for you.
 You can modify its properties from the Cluster Profile Manager.

-If you want to manage your licenses, test cloud connectivity or manage your cloud clusters in MathWorks Cloud Center, see the CLOUD section, in the Cluster Profile Manager toolstrip.
+To manage your licenses, test cloud connectivity, or manage your cloud clusters in MathWorks Cloud Center, go to Cluster Profile Manager toolstrip > CLOUD section.

 With the Cluster Profile Manager, you can add a cluster profile for a MATLAB job scheduler or a third-party scheduler.
-If you need to set up your cluster for use with MATLAB, see Getting Started with MATLAB Distributed Computing Server (MATLAB Distributed Computing Server).
+If you need to set up your cluster for use with MATLAB, see Get Started with MATLAB Parallel Server (MATLAB Parallel Server).

 The following example provides instructions on how to add and modify profiles using the Cluster Profile Manager.

-Suppose you want to create a profile to set several properties for jobs to run in a MATLAB job scheduler (MJS) cluster.
+Suppose you want to create a profile to set several properties for jobs to run in a MATLAB Job Scheduler cluster.
 The following example illustrates a possible workflow, where you create two profiles differentiated only by the number of workers they use.

-In the Cluster Profile Manager, select Add Cluster Profile > MATLAB Job Scheduler (MJS).
-This specifies that you want a new profile for an MJS cluster.
+In the Cluster Profile Manager, select Add Cluster Profile > MATLAB Job Scheduler.
+This specifies that you want a new profile for a MATLAB Job Scheduler cluster.